 I have a daughter Ava started at Epinay School in 2016 as she was struggling in mainstream and Epinay was recommended.
 Ava loved it from day one, she started in Mrs Coutakis class and made friendships straight away.
 I work at the local Morrisons store and we have been able to support the school through the community champions programme, offering a range of products to support school events such as; bottled water for sport day, raffle prizes, children’s books, breakfast club supplies.
 My oldest daughter also works at Epinay and she loves working in the school, it also gives her more of an understands of Ava needs.
 I am a Governor and like to help out a lot with school development and fundraising at events.
 I also have 3 grandchildren, all boys, who I spend a lot of time with.

 Francesca Marriner, Co-opted Governor

 My name is Francesca Marriner and I am the SEND Manager at AK Teaching, working in partnership with Epinay school over the last 5 years.
 I previously taught overseas specialising in Maths and Science which was a life changing experience.
 I am thrilled to be a governor for Epinay School and very much looking forward to helping with the development of the new school site.
 The staff and pupils are fantastic!

 Martin Pitt, Staff Governor

 I have been a teacher at Epinay School since 2020 and feel privileged to work in such an outstanding setting.
 The opportunities available for our students are amazing and the staff here are relentless in their mission to help every student reach their full potential.
-I have worked in the school through the covid-19 pandemic and seen firsthand the nurturing support and care the school has for our students and their families.
-I am excited to be a part of the team as we embark on the newest chapter in our new amazing building.
+I have worked in the school through the covid-19 pandemic and seen first hand the nurturing support and car the school has for our students and their families.
+I am excited to be part of the team as we embark on the newest chapter in our new amazing building.
 Outside of school, I have two children and we love to go on adventures and explore new places.

 Cllr Kenneth Stephenson, LEA Governor